Kit Kittredge: Film rendition

 In the film version, Kit, portrayed by Abigail Breslin, hasn't been radically changed from her original book portrayal; several minor details however were altered in the film, namely her brother Charlie and Aunt Millie as unseen characters and only mentioned in passing, and other changes to her and her relatives' backstory.

 In other media

+Kit Kittredge as portrayed by Abigail Breslin in Kit Kittredge: An American Girl.

 A feature film Kit Kittredge: An American Girl was released to theaters on July 2, 2008, starring Abigail Breslin in the title role.
 Breslin's performance in the film was praised by critics; Joe Morgenstern of The Wall Street Journal wrote that she "carries the event-stuffed story with unflagging grace".
 Several new items were added to Kit's collection to coincide with the film.

 Two video games based on her stories were also developed and published, namely Kit Mystery Challenge! for the Nintendo DS, and the point-and-click adventure game A Tree House of My Own for Microsoft Windows.

 A parody of Kit also appears in an episode of the animated comedy show Mad, where she is portrayed as having a daughter who participates in a parody of Toddlers & Tiaras.